 WAAPA is a vibrant school of Edith Cowan University, recognised nationally and internationally for the quality of its graduates.
 The School provides the most comprehensive range of performing arts training in Australia, at vocational, undergraduate and postgraduate levels.
 Our world-class staff, working in state-of-the-art performance and teaching facilities, provide rigorous and specialised training of the highest order – all culminating to help our students realise their artistic dreams.

-The Dance Program is looking to attract a highly motivated and dynamic person that will primarily teach into the Dance course, with particular emphasis on Contemporary dance for performance.
-Being an experienced Contemporary Dance teacher and industry professional – the key responsibilities of the position include:
+The Performance department is looking to attract a highly motivated and dynamic person to lead the Diploma of Acting at WAAPA.
+Being an experienced Acting teacher and industry professional – the key responsibilities of the position include:

-- Conducting practical classes, demonstrations, workshops and rehearsals
+- Conducting tutorials, practical classes, demonstrations, workshops and studio sessions

 - Preparation and delivery of lectures and seminars, including the production of teaching materials.

 - Development of course material with appropriate advice from and support of more senior employees.

 - Assist groups and individuals to overcome technical problems in their performance of voice.

 - A qualification in an appropriate field or significant demonstrable industry experience